-To set a trigger for devices, click the Type drop-down list on the System > Triggers > Add page and select one of the device triggers described in Table 118
+To set a trigger for devices, click the Type drop-down list on the System > Triggers > Add page and select one of the device triggers described in Table 119

-For more information on creating a device trigger for hardware errors, see "Triggers for hardware monitoring" on page 308.
-For more information on creating a device trigger for controller clusters, see "Triggers for Controller Cluster Monitoring" on page 309
+For more information on creating a device trigger for hardware errors, see "Triggers for hardware monitoring" on page 311.
+For more information on creating a device trigger for controller clusters, see "Triggers for Controller Cluster Monitoring" on page 312

-Table 118: Device Triggers
+Table 119: Device Triggers

 Name Description and Conditions Device Down Indicates when an authorized, monitored AP doesn't respond to SNMP queries from AirWave.
 When adding device down conditions, use the Option , Condition , and Value drop-down menus.
 You can configure this trigger to send alerts for thin APs when the controller is down; this behavior is turned off by default.
 Use the Minutes Down condition to compare the amount of time an AP has been down to the value set in minutes for the condition.
 Use the Limit by number of down events to set how many times the device goes up and down within a specified amount of time.
 AirWave will display this count in the Device Down alert.
 Device Up Indicates when an authorized, previously down AP responds to SNMP queries.
 Configuration Mismatch Indicates that the configuration on the AP does not match the defined Group configuration policy.
 AP Usage Indicates the total bandwidth through the device exceeds a predefined threshold for more than a specified period (for example, more than 1500 Kbps in more than 120 seconds).
 You can also select bandwidth direction and page or radio.
 Selecting this type displays the following new fields in the Type section.
-Define these settings.
-Alert if AP Usage &gt;= (Kbps).
+Define these settings. • Alert if AP Usage >= (Kbps).
 This threshold establishes a device-specific bandwidth policy, not a bandwidth policy on the network as a whole.
 Usage Direction.
 This bandwidth is monitored on the device itself, not on the network as a whole.
 Choose In, Out, or Combined.
 Severity.
 Specifies the severity type for the trigger.
 Duration.
 Specifies the time frame for the trigger.
+Device Resources Indicates that the CPU or memory utilization for a router or switch has exceeded a defined percentage for a specified period of time.

-Table 118: Device Triggers (Continued)
+Table 119: Device Triggers (Continued)